sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 EEGLAB graphic interface or using EEGLAB functions within custom dataset processing scripts.
 Dataset data arrays are then read from disk whenever EEGLAB requires access to the data, but without cluttering memory.
-This will allow Matlab to load and hold a large number of dataset structures (2,300 is the all-time record), forming a large STUDY.
+This will allow MATLAB to load and hold a large number of dataset structures (2,300 is the all-time record), forming a large STUDY.

 Quick STUDY creation
 ---------------------------------------------